 Whatever else this conversation is it is a light on the enigma that was Sugano Sensei.
 He questioned everything about Hombu here.
 Yet he remained loyal till his last moment.
 An enigma.
 I cannot claim to understand.
 I am simply grateful.

 2007 Global Inner Aikido Seminar.
 (Discussion from accompanying Sugano Sensei to airport for Inner Aikido seminar in Belgium.)

 Sugano Sensei.
 “Aikido is a business in Japan now.
 Hombu is only a business.
 Everything is about schools affiliating themselves with Hombu for testing.
 Testing is where the money is.
 Doshu is not a master and cannot be a master.
 He is a businessman who teaches Aikido.”

 Brian Ericksen.
 “Why?
 I have seen demonstrations (of Doshu’s Aikido) and it seems vital and strong.
-Perhaps it is not perfect Aikido Sensei but it seems like clear strong Aikido.
+It seems like clear strong Aikido.”

 Sugano Sensei.“This is the family business.
 Who knows if Doshu likes Aikido?
 He was told he must do this and so he does.
 It is only business.”